+ANNEX B

-ANNEX A Senate Bill 719 - Police Pursuits
+Senate Bill 719 - Police Pursuits

-Senate Bill No. 719

-CHAPTER 485

-An act to amend Section 13955 of the Government Code, to amend Section 13519.8 of the Penal Code, and to amend Sections 2800.1, 2800.3, and 14602.1 of, to add Sections 1666.1 and 2911 to, and to amend, repeal, and add Section 17004.7 of, the Vehicle Code, relating to vehicles, and making an appropriation therefor.

-[Approved by Governor October 4, 2005.
-Filed with Secretary of State October 4, 2005.]

-LEGISLATIVE COUNSEL'S DIGEST

-SB 719, Romero.
+• Bill Information California Law Publications Other Resources My Subscriptions My Favorites SB-719 Police pursuits.
+(2005-2006) S Senate Bill No. 719 CHAPTER 485 An act to amend Section 13955 of the Government Code, to amend Section 13519.8 of the Penal Code, and to amend Sections 2800.1, 2800.3, and 14602.1 of, to add Sections 1666.1 and 2911 to, and to amend, repeal, and add Section 17004.7 of, the Vehicle Code, relating to vehicles, and making an appropriation therefor.
+[Approved by Governor October 04, 2005.
+Filed with Secretary of State October 04, 2005.]
+LEGISLATIVE COUNSEL'S DIGEST 5 SB 719, Romero.
 Police pursuits.

-(1) Existing law provides for compensation to crime victims, as specified, from the Restitution Fund, a continuously appropriated fund.

-This bill would include as qualifying as a crime victim for those purposes, injury or death caused by any party where a peace officer is operating a motor vehicle in an effort to apprehend a suspect, and the suspect is evading, fleeing, or otherwise attempting to elude the peace officer.

-By expanding the uses of a continuously appropriated fund, this bill would make an appropriation.

-(2) Existing law requires the Commission on Peace Officer Standards and Training to implement a course or courses of instruction for the training of law enforcement officers in the handling of high-speed vehicle pursuits and to develop uniform, minimum guidelines for adoption by California law enforcement agencies for response to high-speed vehicle pursuits, as specified.
-Existing law expresses the intent of the Legislature that all local law enforcement agencies adopt those guidelines as a minimum for the agency's pursuit policy.

-This bill, instead, would express the intent of the Legislature that each law enforcement agency adopt, promulgate, and require regular and periodic training consistent with an agency's specific pursuit policy that, at a minimum, complies with the commission's guidelines.

-(3) Existing law specifies certain content for the California Driver's Handbook and examinations for a driver's license.

-This bill would require the Department of Motor Vehicles, upon updating the handbook, to include at least one question in any of the noncommercial driver's license examinations of an applicant's knowledge and understanding to verify that the applicant has an understanding of the risks and punishments associated with eluding a pursuing peace officer's motor vehicle.
+(1) Existing law provides for compensation to crime victims, as specified, from the Restitution Fund, a continuously appropriated fund. ۷ This bill would include as qualifying as a crime victim for those purposes, injury or death caused by any party where a peace officer is operating a motor vehicle in an effort to apprehend a suspect, and the suspect is evading, fleeing, or otherwise attempting to elude the peace officer.
+E By expanding the uses of a continuously appropriated fund, this bill would make an appropriation. c a l· (2) Existing law requires the Commission on Peace Officer Standards and Training to implement a course or courses of instruction for the training of law enforcement officers in the handling of high-speed vehicle pursuits and to develop uniform, minimum guidelines for adoption by California law enforcement agencies for response to high-speed vehicle pursuits, as specified.
+Existing law expresses the intent of the Legislature that all local law enforcement agencies adopt those guidelines as a minimum for the agency's pursuit policy. þ This bill, instead, would express the intent of the Legislature that each law enforcement agency adopt, promulgate, and require regular and periodic training consistent with an agency's specific pursuit policy that, at a minimum, complies with the commission's guidelines.
+3) Existing law specifies certain content for the California Driver's Handbook and examinations for a driver's icense. າC ເ This bill would require the Department of Motor Vehicles, upon updating the handbook, to include at least one question in any of the noncommercial driver's license examinations of an applicant's knowledge and understanding to verify that the applicant has an understanding of the risks and punishments associated with eluding a pursuing peace officer's motor vehicle.